Gary C. Kelly: Career

+On September 10, the day after the Southwest board of directors met with Elliott, Kelly said in a letter to shareholders that he would not seek reelection as executive chairman at the spring 2025 annual shareholder meeting.
+However, the airline announced in late October that Kelly would retire early on November 1, 2024 instead, and would assume the title of chairman emeritus.
+Southwest promoted aviation industry veteran Rakesh Gangwal, had been appointed to the board in July 2024, to chair of the board.

 Awards and recognition

 Kelly was named one of the best CEOs in America for 2008, 2009 and 2010 by Institutional Investor magazine and serves on the President's Council of Jobs and Competitiveness.

 In 2014, Kelly received the Advertising Innovation and Marketing Excellence (AIME) Award.

 Kelly was the 2016 recipient of the Tony Jannus Award for distinguished achievement in commercial air transportation.

 In 2017, Fortune named Kelly the #3 most underrated CEO in America (after Satya Nadella and Jeff Bezos) based on a survey of Fortune 500 CEOs asking them which of their fellow CEOs do not get enough credit.
 Kelly received 85 votes.

 On February 18, 2020, Gary Kelly was named as the recipient of the 2020 Philanthropic Leadership Award from The Ireland Funds.

 On October 25, 2021, Gary Kelly was the recipient of the 2021 Lifetime Achievement Award from 3BL Media.